Six-Day High Sea Level Forecast : Hilo, Hawaiʻi Island

 PacIOOS currently offers the Six-Day High Sea Level Forecast for 9 harbor locations throughout the Pacific Islands region.
 While observed sea level heights and tide predictions are readily available elsewhere for these locations, there have been periods of time (exclusive of tsunamis and storm surges) when the sea level exceeds the predicted tide enough to produce unexpected flooding of low-lying land near these stations.
 These events are usually due to the forcing of higher sea level, on top of that due to the tides, by common, but strong, local winds and/or by ocean currents evolving offshore.
 The Six-Day High Sea Level Forecast was developed to enhance preparedness by providing advance notice of such events.
 The forecast is updated hourly (about 15 minutes after the hour) and dates and times are shown in local time.

 In case of possible high sea levels, please consult with local authorities to seek further information and direction.
 The PacIOOS High Sea Level Forecast does not serve as a warning system.

 For a seasonal outlook of monthly sea level anomalies, please visit the University of Hawaiʻi Sea Level Center.
 The seasonal forecast products take astronomical tide predictions into consideration as well as background contributions, such as eddies, El Niño effects, and global sea level rise.

-For more information, please contact Martin Guiles.
+For more information, please contact Assaf Azouri.
 The Six-Day High Sea Level Forecast Tool was developed by M. Guiles, D. Luther, and M. Merrifield within the Department of Oceanography in the School of Ocean and Earth Science and Technology (SOEST) at the University of Hawaiʻi at Mānoa.